-4.5 NESHAP Initial Compliance Requirements the definition of energy assessment applicable to the facility has been expended.
+4.5 NESHAP Initial Compliance Requirements

 At all times, the permittee must operate and maintain any affected source, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
 The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by this standard have been achieved.